Monday, May 25, 2026

 It's home in Austin, Texas.

-"It gets into your blood," Eddie says.
+"The place gets into your blood,"

-He came for a weekend in 1987
+He came in 1987

-and found his tribe under the live oaks.
+under the live oaks.

-The Colorado river carries our secrets
+The Colorado river

-down to the Gulf.
+all the way to the Gulf.

 Friday, March 6, 2026